x01Jin/discord-games-launcher/docs/user/features.md

 When you add a game:

-1. Finds the Windows executable name from Discord's database
+1. Finds the Windows executable name from Discord's database (with smart scoring for best match)
-2. Generates a Python script with tkinter GUI window
-3. Compiles with PyInstaller to create the executable
-4. Names it exactly as Discord expects (handles paths like `_retail_/wow.exe`)
+2. Copies a pre-built dummy executable template
+3. Renames it to match Discord's expected process name
-5. Stores in your user data directory
+4. Stores in your user data directory

 When you start a game:

-1. Launcher runs the dummy executable
+1. Launcher runs the dummy executable with game name as argument
 2. A small window opens showing "{Game Name} is running"
 3. Process stays active with the GUI window open
 4. Discord detects it within ~15 seconds